Chapter 6 R Resources

 - Efficient

-Programming by Colin Gillespie and Robin Lovelace- Discusses both efficient
+RProgramming by Colin Gillespie and Robin Lovelace- Discusses both efficient

-programs, as well as programming inR
+Rprograms, as well as programming inRefficiently.

 - Discusses both efficient